Our knowledge of orthopaedics. Your best health.

 Natural Progression of Disease

 Untreated infantile Blount's disease or untreated rickets results in progressive worsening of the bowing in later childhood and adolescence.
 Ultimately, these children have leg discomfort (especially the knees) due to the abnormal stresses that occur on the joints.
-Adolescents with Blount's disease are most likely to experience pain with the bowing.
+Adolescents with Blount's disease are most likely to experience pain resulting from the bowing.

 An adolescent with Blount's disease